MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 #### Welcome messages in the personal scope

 * **Make your message concise and informative**.
 Most likely, user experience with and knowledge of your app will vary.
 A user may have used your app on another platform or know nothing about your app.
 You want to tailor your message to all audiences and in a couple sentences explain what your bot does and the ways to interact with it.
-You should also explain the value of the app and how the users will benefit from using it.
+You must also explain the value of the app and how the users will benefit from using it.
 ![Cafe and Dinning bot](../../../../assets/images/faq/cafe-bot.png)

 * **Make your message actionable**.
 Think about the first thing you want users to do after installing your app.
-Is there a cool command they should try?
-Is there another onboarding experience they should know about?
+Is there a cool command they must try?
+Is there another onboarding experience they must know about?
 Do they need to sign in?
 You can add actions on an adaptive card or provide specific examples such as *“Try asking….”*, *“This is what I can do…”*.

 #### Welcome messages in the team/channel  scope